lanl/PyBNF/docs/config.rst

 Each line of a conf file has the general format config_key=value, which assigns the configuration key “config_key” to the value “value”.

-The available configuration keys to be specified are detailed in the sections below.
+The available configuration keys to be specified are detailed in :ref:`config_keys`.

 **[During development, please refer to config_documentation.txt]**